virtualgadjo/pw-ckeditor4-plugins/readme.md

-# Unusual but could be useful plugin for CKEditor 4 in processwire
+# Unusual but could be useful plugins for CKEditor 4 in processwire